fatcatMaoFei/MOTIVUE-training-note/README.md

   Training Philosophy & First-Principles Fitness Guide – a structured explanation of my approach to training, nutrition, and behavior, including hypertrophy principles, fatigue management, macro-based nutrition, and the behavior systems behind sustainable change (English & Chinese, bilingual).
 - `literature/`
   Curated paper notes on hypertrophy, fatigue, rest intervals, dose–response volume, and progressive overload (English + Chinese in the same files for easy switching).
 PDFs or links included where available.
+- Contributions welcome: you can add papers (preferred format: `summary.txt` + `analysis.md`, and PDF if available) or share your own training plans, tooling, or implementation ideas that align with this philosophy.

 - External project: [`Motivue-Backend`](https://github.com/zmlAEQ/Motivue-Backend)
   A backend I built to operationalise this philosophy in code.
 It includes: